Sandy Springs Georgia home where radon testing is recommended

 Sub-membrane depressurization: a sealed vapor barrier over exposed soil with active suction that pulls radon from beneath and vents it outside.

 Both systems reduce radon by 90-99% and are typically installed in a single day.
 A post-mitigation test confirms the system is working.
-Use our mitigation cost estimator for a more specific estimate based on your home's details.
+Use our find out what mitigation costs for a more specific estimate based on your home's details.

 Sandy Springs Homeowners